daviddc5/Web-navigator/README.md

-# Web-navigator
-Web navigator codecademy project using stacks
-This  project, Web Navigator, simulates the navigational operations of a web browser such as : opening a new web page, navigating back a page and going forward a page.
-We will use the Stack class to maintain the history of visited pages with a backPages stack and a nextPages stack.Image of stacks
+# Web Navigator: A Codecademy Project

+## Introduction

+The **Web Navigator** project is inspired by the core navigational operations of a web browser.
+Leveraging the concept of data stacks, this simulation offers operations such as:
+- Opening a new web page
+- Navigating to the previous page
+- Advancing to the next page

+## Key Features

+### Stack-Based Navigation

+The project uses the Stack class to emulate a browser's history mechanism.
+Specifically:
+- **`backPages` Stack**: Maintains a record of previously visited pages
+- **`nextPages` Stack**: Keeps track of the pages that can be navigated forward to

+### Navigational Operations

-When we open a new page, we push the previous page on the backPages stack.
-When we revisit an old page and then visit a new page from there, we clear any content in the nextPages stack.
+- **Opening a New Page**: When a user visits a new page, the previous page is pushed onto the `backPages` stack.
+If they navigate to a new page from an older one, the `nextPages` stack is cleared to maintain consistency

-When we revisit a back page, we push the current page on the nextPages stack.
-Like the back button and the next button on a web browser, the back page and next page operations can be enabled or disabled depending on the state of the two stacks.
-For example, if the backPages stack is empty, the back operation is disabled and will be enabled only when the stack has content.

-User input is required to:
+- **Navigating Backward**: Allows the user to go back to the previous page.
+The current page will be pushed onto the `nextPages` stack
+- **Navigating Forward**: Users can advance to the subsequent page if they've navigated backward before

+### User Interactions

+The application provides an interactive experience, allowing users to:
+- Enter a URL of a new page they want to visit
-enter a new page to be visited, navigate backward or forward a page, and to quit the program.
+- Choose to navigate either backward or forward
-The option to navigate forward or backward is conditional depending on user input and the state of the stacks.
-We will explain this in more detail in the relevant tasks.

-At every operation other than quitting, we display information about the current page and the top element of the two stacks
+- Exit the program

+## Conditional Navigation

+The availability of forward and backward navigation options is conditional.
+For instance, the backward navigation feature is only accessible if there are pages stored in the `backPages` stack

+## Display Feedback

+After each operation, the application provides feedback by displaying:
+- The URL of the current page
+- The top elements from both the `backPages` and `nextPages` stacks, giving a peek into the navigation history